jfontz/jfontz/README.md

-i love backend programming, but suck at them.
+like backend programming, but suck at it.